 How is land brought forward for development in local plans?

-In the 5th June House of Commons debate on housing supply[15], David Davies MP claimed - in a speech advocating new settlements - that the increase in land value arising from prospect of a development was the result of “no work undertaken — that is just a change of planning permission”.
-He may have meant physical works, but perhaps he was also implying that getting a site through planning is a free ride – that it just happens.
-If only.
+no work undertaken — that is just a change of planning permission”.
+He may have meant physical works, but perhaps he was also implying that getting a site through planning is a free ride – that it just

 In the real world, the process is not linear.
-Local Plans are prepared based on an assessment of reasonable alternatives (a requirement under Strategic Environmental Assessment regulations that will be carried forward into the proposed Environmental Outcome regime[16]).
-This means that plan makers must consider options over the scale and spatial distribution/approach of housing delivery.
-Local Plans can expect that many more potential sites are considered for allocation than are actually chosen[17].
+Local Plans are prepared based on an assessment of reasonable alternatives (a requirement under Strategic Environmental Assessment regulations that will be carried forward into the proposed Environmental Outcome regime

 A Council will typically run a ‘call for sites’ to inform its Housing and Economic Land Availability Assessment (HELAA) in which landowners, promoters and other parties (including community groups) are invited to put sites (not necessarily their own) forward for consideration, often accompanying their submission with supporting evidence to demonstrate that the site is ‘suitable’ for development, including identifying the suggested type of housing (or other uses), the scale of development and any barriers to deliverability and how they could be overcome.
 LPAs are required to have a complete audit of available land, and not just sites they are informed about.
 The number of sites considered by the HELAA typically exceeds the number of homes required for the plan period many times over (and LPAs typically ration allocations only to that necessary to meet need, perhaps with a small margin for flexibility).